Bostonhacks/kuromitsu/README.md

 # Kuromitsu
 A CLI tool for mass mailing templated emails.
-By default, it adds a 20 second delay in between batches of 50 sent emails to avoid hitting Gmail API's rate limit.
-You change change this delay or batch size with `--delay` and `--batch-size` respectively.
+By default, it includes a small batch of emails sent at a time with a delay between batches.
+Tentatively, this is set to batches of 2 (handled by a Thread pool of size 2) with a delay of 1s between each batch.
+This is a very conservative number that keeps API rate usage down to roughly 120 emails/minute (under the 250 units/sec by Gmail API).
+The small batch size ensures we aren't hitting usage limits per second as well.

 Currently all emails are sent with name "BostonHacks" (even though you can change the send-from email address).